abbasali-io/cibus-issues/README.md

 ## Order Payments

 - cissue: #39 Test failed payment and see if the bottom snackbar still show? the one that was not showign properly @sunnydutt12
+- cissue: #45 while doing split order, hide full payment and split button @abbasali-io
+- cissue: #46 for non paying split person, the order needs to be updated as paid as well even if he is not paying once order request is marked as paid @abbasali-io

 ## initScan